 MacQuarrie Hall 524A

-Dr. James Lee typically does research that reveals the processes by which people become winners or losers.
-He has explored the effectiveness of programs in higher education and in community settings, some to enhance success and others to improve life for the disadvantaged.
-He also looks at the ways that people who are labeled deviant respond to labels both personally and socially.
+Dr. Lee was trained in sociology with emphases in criminology and social psychology.
+His research typically focuses on the processes by which people become winners or losers.
+He has evaluated the effectiveness of programs in higher education and in community settings, some intended to enhance success and others to improve life for the disadvantaged.
+His research has also explored the ways that people who are labeled criminal or deviant respond to labels, both personally and socially.
 He derives great joy from teaching about younger persons’ experiences in educational and correctional contexts.
 He also gains satisfaction from teaching students how to make sense of and produce quality research.

 Research and Teaching Interests